kin-labs/kin-developer-docs-old/docs/starters/index.md

 # Starter Kits

-The starter kits are a quick way to gain a quick understanding of the SDKs.
+The starter kits are a quick way to gain an understanding of the SDKs.
 They are a basic implementation of the [SDKs](/sdks/) that you can add to your app to start experimenting with Kin.

+If you're completely new to the ecosystem, we suggest [starting with one of the related tutorials](/tutorials/) and then leveraging the starter kits to see it all brought together in a minimal but functional app.

 - [iOS](/starters/ios/)
 - [Android / Kotlin](/starters/android-kotlin/)